ohnx/minervabot/README.md

 * modular
 * reload modules without restarting the bot
 * commands run in threads (all bot interface functions are threadsafe)
+  * Errors in a command don't kill the entire bot
 * SSL support

 ## configuration